Justfyn/Azure-Sentinel/Tools/Microsoft Defender for Office 365/Microsoft Defender for Office 365 Detections and Insights/readme.md

 - Data scope: Up to 30 days, via Microsoft Graph Advanced Hunting.
 - How it works: Power BI calls the Graph Security API (Advanced Hunting) using Web.Contents with application permissions.
 The app secret is stored and retrieved from Azure Key Vault via a custom connector.

-If you need >30 days of data and have Sentinel, use the workbook directly:
+If you need >30 days of data and have Sentinel, use the Sentinel workbook directly:
 [Build custom email security reports and dashboards with workbooks in Microsoft Sentinel](https://techcommunity.microsoft.com/blog/microsoftdefenderforoffice365blog/part-2-build-custom-email-security-reports-and-dashboards-with-workbooks-in-micr/4411303)

 Note: Power BI has no native Microsoft Graph connector; Web.Contents requires application permissions (delegated auth is not supported for this flow).

+## 🔒 Security
+*   **No Hardcoded Secrets**: Client Secrets stay in Key Vault.
+*   **Least Privilege**: The Gateway only needs `Get` permission on the specific Secret, and `SecurityEvents.Read.All` on the Graph API.

+## 🛠️ Components

+### 1. KeyVaultConnector.mez (The Custom Connector)
+A custom connector that facilitates secure communication with Azure Key Vault to retrieve the app secret.

+### 2. Microsoft Defender for Office 365 Detection and Insights_v3.pbit (The Template Report)
+The template report that uses the custom connector to retrieve the app secret and execute the KQL queries to retrieve the data necessary to build a MDO KPI dashboard.

 ## Before you begin (values you’ll need)

-- Application (client) ID
+- Application (client) ID - (`GUID`)
-- Directory (tenant) ID
+- Directory (tenant) ID - (`GUID`)
-- Azure Key Vault name
+- Azure Key Vault Url - (e.g. `https://myvault.vault.azure.net`)
-- Key Vault secret name (that contains the app secret)
+- Key Vault secret name (that contains the app secret) - (e.g. `myappsecret`)

-## Prerequisites
+## 📦 Prerequisites

 1) Register an app with application permission
 - [Set up an application](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) and note Application ID and Directory (tenant) ID.